chembl/chemical_probes_lit/README.md

 #### Input files
 1. Annotated Literature

 This is the primary dataset from the EuropePMC NER pipeline, containing entity matches from scientific articles.
 The analysis focuses exclusively on successful "matches"—data where entities have been grounded to a standard Open Targets identifier.

-Although the code initially loads both "matches" and "FailedMatches," a filtering step is immediately applied to retain only the grounded "matches."
-This setup provides flexibility for users with internal access who may wish to adapt the pipeline to explore the "FailedMatches."

     - Public Access: The required successful matches are available on the Open Targets FTP server https://ftp.ebi.ac.uk/pub/databases/opentargets/platform/latest/intermediate/literature_match/